acerbilab/bads/README.md

-# Bayesian Adaptive Direct Search (BADS) - v1.0.8
+# Bayesian Adaptive Direct Search (BADS) - v1.1.0

-**News:**
+#### News
+- 31/Oct/22: BADS 1.1.0 released!
+Added full support for user-specified noise (e.g., for heteroskedastic targets) and several fixes.
 - If you are interested in Bayesian model fitting, check out [Variational Bayesian Monte Carlo (VBMC)](https://github.com/acerbilab/vbmc), a simple and user-friendly toolbox for Bayesian posterior and model inference that we published at NeurIPS (2018, 2020).
-- The BADS paper [[1](#reference)] has been accepted for a poster presentation at [NeurIPS 2017](https://papers.nips.cc/paper/6780-practical-bayesian-optimization-for-model-fitting-with-bayesian-adaptive-direct-search)!
-(20.9% acceptance rate this year, for a total of 3240 submissions)
-- BADS has also been presented at the NeurIPS workshop on Bayesian optimization for science and engineering, [BayesOpt 2017](https://bayesopt.github.io/).

-## What is it
+## What is it?

-BADS is a novel, fast Bayesian optimization algorithm designed to solve difficult optimization problems, in particular related to fitting computational models (e.g., via [maximum likelihood estimation](https://en.wikipedia.org/wiki/Maximum_likelihood_estimation)).
+BADS is a fast hybrid Bayesian optimization algorithm designed to solve difficult optimization problems, in particular related to fitting computational models (e.g., via [maximum likelihood estimation](https://en.wikipedia.org/wiki/Maximum_likelihood_estimation)).
+The original BADS paper was presented at *NeurIPS* in 2017 [[1](https://github.com/acerbilab/bads#reference)].

 BADS has been intensively tested for fitting behavioral, cognitive, and neural models, and is currently being used in many computational labs around the world.
 In our benchmark with real model-fitting problems, BADS performed on par or better than many other common and state-of-the-art MATLAB optimizers, such as `fminsearch`, `fmincon`, and `cmaes` [[1](#reference)].